Kishiwada, Osaka

 Kishiwada (岸和田市, Kishiwada-shi) is a city located in Osaka Prefecture, Japan.
-As of 24 September 2025, the city had an estimated population of 190,853 in 88598 households and a population density of 2600 persons per km².
+As of 24 September 2025, the city had an estimated population of 205,561 in roughly 90,822 households and a population density of 2,800 persons per km2.
 The total area of the city is 72.72 sqkm.
 The city is well known for its Danjiri Matsuri.

 Geography

 Kishiwada is located southwestern part of Osaka Prefecture, and forms a long and narrow area (7.6 km east–west, 17.3 km north–south) from Osaka Bay to the Izumi Mountains.